 I’m a bit suspicious of “old web” nostalgia for its own sake and I do try to include elements of modern technologies where they’re useful; not in the sense of blockchain and NFTs lol, but more in that everything is mobile-friendly (because tbh most of my web browsing is done on my phone in bed).
 Devices set to prefer dark mode will display the site accordingly.
 JavaScript is used here and there, but sparingly, and I include fallbacks for non JS-enabled devices.
 Posts are syndicated to the fediverse (and Bluesky, sigh) via Bridgy Fed, and I implement RelMeAuth as an identity verification method.

-At the same time, this site includes some “old web”-esque features that I’ve gradually come to accept, such as webring and fanlisting memberships, 88x31 buttons, and even … dare I say it … the occasional iframe in the fic archive pages.
+At the same time, this site includes some “old web”-esque features that I’ve gradually come to accept, such as webring and fanlisting memberships and 88x31 buttons (there was something here about iframes, but … I got rid of the iframes).

 I mostly avoid having page URLs conform to any standard notion of “slash pages” because I think the whole point of having one’s own website is the freedom to deviate from standardised structures rather than replicating them.
 Also I find it incredibly weird that many of these very anodyne URLs have “creators”?
 Is the capitalist brainrot so entrenched that we need to assert ownership over the naming of a page people put on their websites?